 4WD vs AWD

 This part of the article will discuss the differences between permanent and part-time 4WD and explain the fundamental advantages and disadvantages between the 4WD and AWD drivetrains.

-With a permanent 4WD drive-train configuration the power is ALWAYS split between the front and the rear axle by means of a transfer case and viscous coupling.
+With a permanent 4WD drive-train configuration, the power is ALWAYS split between the front and the rear axle using a transfer case and viscous coupling.
 The viscus coupling allows the front and rear driveshafts to rotate at different speeds when needed, especially when cornering to prevent drive-train “binding”.

 Many modern permanent 4WD vehicles make use of traction control or rear diff lockers for conquering challenging off-road conditions.
 The drivetrain is always in 4H in an open state and can never be removed from 4WD mode and placed in 2WD.